GabrielvMarinho/Obsidian/Tech/Software/Sofwate tools/Docker/concepts/Docker Image.md

 A template with the actual software and the environment.
+A [[Containers|Container]] ready to run

 It bundles:
 1. Dependencies